SAML-Toolkits/ruby-saml/README.md

     # We validate the SAML Response and check if the user already exists in the system
     if response.is_valid?
-       # authorize_success, log the user
-       session[:userid] = response.nameid
+      authn_success(response) # This is your method to log the user, etc. session[:userid] = response.nameid
       session[:attributes] = response.attributes
     else
-      authorize_failure  # This method shows an error message
+      authn_failure(response) # This is your method to log the failure and show an error message, etc.
-      # List of errors is available in response.errors array
+      # The list of errors is available in response.errors array
     end
   end